Trucker protests expand at U.S.-Mexico border over lengthy wait times

 Mexico's National Chamber of Freight Transportation estimated the delays at the Pharr bridge alone caused economic losses of $8 million per day and called on Abbott to withdraw the order to prevent a "collapse in international cross-border trade."

-(Reporting by Lizbeth Diaz in Mexico City and Ted Hesson in Washington, additional reporting by Laura Gottesdiener in Monterrey, Mexico Editing by Alistair Bell)
+(Reporting by Lizbeth Diaz in Mexico City and Ted Hesson in Washington, additional reporting by Laura Gottesdiener in Monterrey, Mexico Editing by Alistair Bell and Aurora Ellis)

 ((laura.gottesdiener@thomsonreuters.com;))